9 top tips for staying away at shows with your horse - Horse & Hound

 8. Ask at the show office where you are allowed to exercise your horse, as there will probably be specially designated areas to do this.
 At dressage shows, like the H&H Festival of Dressage, there will also be a time slot for arena familiarisation, so do ask about when this will happen.
 Having the opportunity to get your horse used to the arena is great, and could make a difference to your performance in the competition.

 9. The most important advice, however, is to have FUN.
 Stay-away shows are a great experience for both horse and rider, and are enjoyable, sociable days away with your horse.
-So don’t miss your chance to ride at this year’s H&H dressage and showjumping festivals — enter now!
+So don’t miss your chance to ride at this year’s Horse & Hound Festival of Dressage — enter now!

-To enter the H&H Festival of Dressage click here
+Entries are currently open for the H&H Festival of Dressage place your entries now

-Entries are open via Equo, so don’t miss out get your entry in today.
-PLUS if you make your entry before midnight this Sunday you have the chance to win one of five pairs of tickets to the Hickstead Royal International Horse Show (RIHS)*

-*Winners will be selected at random from all entries that were received to the H&H Festival of Showjumping and H&H Festival of Dressage classes before 11.50pm on 1 July 2018, tickets will be for admission for any one day of the Hickstead RIHS 2018 meeting for two people only, there will be no prize alternatives.
-To see full competition T&C’s click here.